 About our new IV Uniform

-As you know, Mawlana Hazar Imam has approved a set of global guidelines for our uniformed volunteers, which contemporises our identity and image as an Ismaili civil society organisation.
+Mawlana Shah Karim approved a set of global guidelines for our uniformed volunteers, which contemporises our identity and image as an Ismaili civil society organisation.

 The ethic of voluntary service has a long-enduring history in our Jamat.
 Reflecting the values of our Tariqah, the centuries-old tradition of giving of one’s time and resources encourages initiative, develops leadership capacity, and offers opportunities for personal and professional development.